jjwebdev1865/typescriptGames/checkers/README.md

 Using styled components to provide styling.
 This is a best practice I found when working for a client at Slalom.

+### Jest testing library
+- utilizing this for component testing
+- in this project, ill have a separate 'tests' directory, with a component and pages test breakdown

 ### Context
 Using the concept of context to apply changes at different components without prop drilling.